QuantumPhotonicsLab/readPTU/libs/readPTU/README.md

 * ```fast=False``` is typically an order of magnitude slower than fast mode.
 This algorithm will consider all possible pairs of start-stop photons with a delay smaller than the correlation window.
 The main advantage is that for a given start photon, you count all the subsequent stop photons, removing the exponential decay artefact.
 You usually end up with more coincidence counts as well.

+## Dynamic library compilation

+readPTU uses the cffi package which handles building and interfacing of C dynamic libraries.
+The C code is in the _readTTTRRecords-for-import.c_ file, which is imported in Python and compiled by executing the _\_readTTTRRecords_build.py_ file.

+If there is no dynamic library matching your system, you should simply execute _\_readTTTRRecords_build.py_ in python.
+You still need to have a compiler installed.
+If it does not work, you should explore cffi's [documentation](http://cffi.readthedocs.io/en/latest/overview.html?highlight=compile#abi-versus-api).
+Some hints for Windows: [here](https://stackoverflow.com/questions/16787649/how-to-configure-python-cffi-library-to-use-mingw) and [here](http://preshing.com/20141108/how-to-install-the-latest-gcc-on-windows/).
+On Linux, simply installing gcc should work.

 ## Changelog
 Raphaël Proux - 12/10/2017 - first release with T2 mode only and support of Hydraharp v2 tested, Hydraharp v1 and Picohard untested (but implemented).